marylandgirl/Mini_Day02_Assignment04/README.md

 # Pseudocode for Complete this if/else Statement

-l.
-Declare number variable
+1. Declare number variable

-l.
-Prompt user for number input
+2. Prompt user for number input

-l.
-Assign user input to number variable
+3. Assign user input to number variable

-l.
-If number > 10
+4. If number > 10

-    l.
-Display message saying number is greater than 10
+  1. Display message saying number is greater than 10

-l.
-Else if number < 10
+5. Else if number < 10

-    l.
-Display message saying number is less than 10
+  1. Display message saying number is less than 10

-l.
-Else
+6. Else

-    l.
-Display message saying number is equal to 10
+  1. Display message saying number is equal to 10